 If your throat tickles, scratching your ear can make it go away.

-A dog was the first living creature to be sent into space in 1957.
+Fruit flies were the first living creatures to be sent into space in 1947.

 There are more stars in space than there are grains of sand on every beach in the world.